V4Fire/Client/src/super/i-input/README.md

 The rest parameters you provide will be accepted by the validator function as an object (`param1` and `param2` in this case).

-Note that if you use this validator you must provide a function, i.e the following form is wrong and an error will be thrown:
+Note that if you use this validator you must provide a function, i.e. the following form is wrong and an error will be thrown:

 ```
 < b-input :validators = ['custom']